Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Other Northern Lights References

 The aurora has inspired a wide range of products.
 This ranges from the Canadian Northern Lights whiskey to a Northern Lights projector to recreate the aurora at home.
-You’ll find everything from a girls’ dress-up game called Northern Lights to a Northern Sky slots game full of stunning graphics.
-The U.K. named a train that travels to Aberdeen in the far north The Northern Lights while Canadian crowdfunding gave the name to their proposed space mission to Mars.
+The U.K. named a train that travels to Aberdeen in the far north, The Northern Lights, while Canadian crowdfunding gave the name to their proposed space mission to Mars.

 These days, we may know the science behind the Northern Lights.
-The Earth’s magnetic field deflects the solar wind, That doesn’t make them any less magical or wonderful.
-They have provided inspiration for storytellers and songwriters since the dawn of time.
-The northern lights will continue to do so for as long as they go on dancing across our skies.
+The Earth’s magnetic field deflects the solar wind.
+That doesn’t make them any less magical or wonderful.
+They have inspired storytellers and songwriters since the dawn of time.
+The northern lights will continue to do so for as long as they dance across our skies.
 Hope that they will be here for a long time to come because, without them, we wouldn’t be here!

 This is a sponsored article.